 Author Archives: Emily Gainer

-Call for Applications: 2024 SOA Scholarships
+Call for Applications: 2025 Meeting Scholarships

-The Society of Ohio Archivists is pleased to announce five scholarships available to students (2 awards), and new archival professionals (2 awards) with three years or less experience in the workplace.
+The Society of Ohio Archivists is pleased to announce five scholarships to attend the SOA Annual Meeting available to students (2 awards), and new archival professionals (2 awards) with three years or less experience in the workplace.
 The final scholarship category, the Ohio Preservation Council Student/New Professional Scholarship, is available to either students or new professionals.

 The scholarship consists of registration to the SOA annual meeting (including lunch), a one-year SOA membership, and a $100 travel stipend.
 Awardees are required to submit a photograph and write about their experience for publication in the Ohio Archivist newsletter.

-How to Apply: Applications should include the following information:
+How to Apply:

 • Applicant’s name, mailing address, and email address.